by Andrea M. Darcy

 Is it therefore fair to say that a type of therapy with thousands of studies is proven to work better when the other therapy has not been thoroughly looked at?
 But has only seen a handful of studies carried out?

 Because funding boards and health insurance providers as well as the NHS tend to favour evidence-based therapies, then these therapies receive even more funding for research.
 Other therapies that might be just as if not more useful can’t compete.

 Then there is the issue of the validity of the research being done.
 Psychological research has various and complex challenges.
 These range from lack of clear protocol around methodologies, to big conclusions often being drawn from surprisingly small sample groups.

 Of course the simplest and most evident issue is that the subject of any psychological study is by default inconsistent, because people themselves are all so different.

 Harley Therapy connects you with therapists who are both trained in evidence based therapies and are also warm, supportive, and professional.
-Book now in three London locations, or try an appointment via Skype Therapy from wherever you are in the world.
+Book now in three London locations, or try an appointment via online therapy from wherever you are in the world.

 Andrea M. Darcy is mental health and wellbeing expert who also works as a consultant, helping people plan their therapy journey.
 Find her on Instagram @am_darcy